szczyglis-dev/py-gpt/README.md

 - `idx` - `Llama-index` indexes
 - `img` - a directory for images generated with `DALL-E 3` and `DALL-E 2`, saved as `.png` files.
 - `locale` - a directory for locales (user override)
-- `output` - a directory for output files and files downloaded/generated by GPT.
+- `data` - a directory for data files and files downloaded/generated by GPT.
 - `presets` - a directory for presets stored as `.json` files.
 - `db.sqlite` - database with contexts and notepads data